 Pishi: Coverage guided macOS KEXT fuzzing.

-This blog post is the result of some weekend research, where I delved into Pishi, a static macOS kernel binary rewriting tool.
+This blog post is the result of some weekend research, where I delved into Pishi, a static macOS kernel binary rewriting tool, which I presented at POC2024.
 During the weekdays, I focus on Linux kernel security at my job and would rather not investigate the Windows kernel again, which leaves macOS/iOS as the only remaining option.

 In this blog post I will try to explain everything as clearly as possible so that even those who are not familiar with fuzzing can enjoy and understand it.
-I’ll break down the concepts, provide relatable examples, and resources, My goal is to make fuzzing approachable and interesting. before getting started I also would like to thank Ivan Fratric, for his valuable feedbacks.
+I’ll break down the concepts, provide relatable examples, and resources, My goal is to make fuzzing approachable and interesting. before getting started I also would like to thank Ivan Fratric, for his valuable feedbacks, and mentioning Pishi in his Google Project Zero blog post.

 What is Pishi?